-When the first man and woman lived on the earth, they had that age old argument about what’s for dinner.
+When the first man and woman lived on the earth, they had that age-old argument about what’s for dinner.
 She was busy all day picking flowers and did not have the meal ready and her husband spoke coldly to her.
 Enraged, she left him.
 The man was sorry for his harsh words and wanted to find her to apologize but she was too quick.
-The Sun took pity on the man and tried to slow the woman down, setting raspberries, blueberries and blackberries before her, but she was too angry and didn’t notice them.
+The Sun took pity on the man and tried to slow the woman down, setting raspberries, blueberries, and blackberries before her, but she was too angry and didn’t notice them.
 Finally, the Sun tried strawberries.
 The woman stopped to eat the sweet berries and even collected them for her husband who finally caught up to her.
 And this is how, according to Cherokee legend, how strawberries came into the world. [picture book, ages 4 and up]

 Storyfinger by Charles Suddeth, illustrated by Carrie Salazar

-Bilingual Cherokee/English Native American folk tale tells the story of how a young boy defeats Spearfinger, a shapeshifting witch, and becomes a gifted medicine man.
+Bilingual Cherokee/English Native American folktale tells the story of how a young boy defeats Spearfinger, a shapeshifting witch, and becomes a gifted medicine man.
 An extensive glossary of Cherokee words is included in the back. [bilingual Cherokee/English picture book, ages 4 and up]

 The Stone Cutter & The Navajo Maiden by Vee F. Browne (member of the Navajo Nation, belonging to the Bitter Water and Water Flows Together clans), illustrated by Johnson Yazzie (member of the Navajo Nation)

 Bilingual in both English and Navajo, this picture book feels like a folk tale telling the story of a young girl who breaks the family metate which she needs to grind corn into flour for bread.
 Browne imbues the story with Navajo culture, including food, homes, and the Navajo language.
 The girl’s journey to get the metate fixed brings her to a Moccasin Maker, a Potter, and the mysterious Stone Cutter.
 All are kind to her, and she learns more about the sacredness of the grinding stone.
-In the end notes, the ceremony of girls transitioning to women is called the Kinnaldá in which the grinding stone is a part of the celebration. [picture book, ages 6 and up]
+In the endnotes, the ceremony of girls transitioning to women is called the Kinnaldá in which the grinding stone is a part of the celebration. [picture book, ages 6 and up]

 Pushing Up the Sky: Seven Native American Plays for Children by Joseph Bruchac, illustrated by Teresa Flavin

-Act out these seven very short Native American folk tales told as plays for children.
+Act out these seven very short Native American folktales told as plays for children.
 Gluskabe and Old Man Winter is an Abenaki story from an area now known as New England.
 Star Sisters is from the Ojibway people, also known as Chippewa, from the Great Lakes region spanning Canada and the United States.
-Possum’s Tail from the Cherokee who lived in Southern United States of Georgia, Tennessee, and North Carolina.
-Wihio’s Duck Dance is from the Cheyenne people who lives west of the Great Lakes.
+Possum’s Tail from the Cherokee who lived in the Southern United States states of Georgia, Tennessee, and North Carolina.
+Wihio’s Duck Dance is from the Cheyenne people who live west of the Great Lakes.
 Pushing Up the Sky is from the Snohomish people that live in the Pacific Northwest, not far from Puget Sound.
 The Cannibal Monster from the Tligit in the far north of Alaska.
 The Strongest One is from Zuni, one of the peoples of the Southwest. [book of plays, ages 7 and up]